|

 (below) semaphores at North Medford)

-Just after we bailed off behind the Medford Pak 'N Save, a local headed into the yard.
+Just after we bailed off behind the Medford Pak 'N Save, a local (the Brother?) headed into the yard.